mostertb/phpsa-2018-profiles/README.md

     }
 ```

+Added Gravatar Package.
+You can now specify your Gravatar by instantiating the GravatarApi Class, and using the getUrl method with your email address associated with Gravatar.

 ### Step Four Point Five
 Test your newly modified code with `composer test`.
 Resolve any issues the command raises.